 The B&O did not build the combination station and hotel that it served, which once also housed railroad offices; it was constructed by Washington Kroeson, who acquired the property in April, 1849 and built it sometime between then and when his heirs sold the property in 1866.
 While Confederate General Thomas J. “Stonewall” Jackson was burning the other parts of the surrounding B&O yard district during the Civil War, he spared the hotel because it was privately owned.
 The structure itself is brick over a stone foundation and rises five stories at the track side and four at the street, with five bays and three uncovered porches facing the tracks.
 This building is evocative of the past importance of this railroad to the city and the respect shown rail travel in general.

 The B&O, founded in 1827, is the oldest railroad in the United States, and more than 210 of its 379 miles are within West Virginia.
-Baltimore city and the state of Maryland constructed the B&O Railroad as a link to the agricultural Midwest and to commerce offered by the Ohio River.
-The first steam locomotive arrived in Martinsburg on May 12, 1842; and the city’s first passenger train that November.
+Baltimore City and the state of Maryland constructed the B&O Railroad as a link to the agricultural Midwest and to commerce offered by the Ohio River.
+The first steam locomotive arrived in Martinsburg on May 12, 1842, and the city’s first passenger train that November.

 Following the war, the B&O began reconstruction of the roundhouses and associated shops in 1866, and these are what visitors see on the 13-acre site today, including the completely-enclosed cast iron frame roundhouse.
 Reconstruction was completed in the span of six years, and the facilities were used from 1872 until the mid-1980s, when all local operations were transferred to other locations.
-The complex, placed on the National Register of Historical Places in 2003, has remained unoccupied by the railroad since they were abandoned in the 1980s.
+The complex, placed on the National Register of Historic Places in 2003, has remained unoccupied by the railroad since they were abandoned in the 1980s.
 The pedestrian overpass, constructed in 2008, allows interested visitors to tour the historical and well-preserved complex more easily than the one automobile entrance, and the complex adds to the attractiveness of the station and the historic district as a whole.